 The use of OLED means punchier colours, increased contrast and blacker blacks.
 That's long been the trait of Samsung's displays and the Galaxy S8 is the best yet.
 The shift in aspect means fewer black bars in that widescreen movie content and a great splitscreen experience.
 Samsung offers a 2960 x 1440 resolution, 570ppi and a brightness of over 1000 nits.

 Apple very much repeats this performance with the new iPhone X display, but chooses a lower resolution at 2437 x 1125 pixels for 458ppi, and with a brightness of 625 nits.
 What does this mean?
 It means that technically, Samsung can show more precise detail and give you sharper images, although more pixels means more battery power.

 Samsung's display can also go much brighter which is great for beating reflections and potentially means more impactful HDR content as the peak brightness can be so much higher.
 Again, that puts huge demands on the battery and lets not dismiss those curved edges which give a completely bezel-less effect.

 Apple also supports HDR, but includes Dolby Vision which Samsung doesn't.
 This is a universal decision from Samsung that applies to its TVs too.
-Dolby Vision might technically be more capable as an HDR format, but with content being so rare at the moment, this doesn't give Apple a huge benefit on day one.
+Dolby Vision is technically be more capable as an HDR format, and Apple has also emerged as one of the biggest providers of Dolby Vision content through iTunes.

-What does give Apple the advantage is the True Tone technology it's rolling over from the iPad Pro.
-This will ensure that the white and colour balance suits the environment to make your content look its best.
+What gives Apple the advantage is the True Tone technology it's rolling over from the iPad Pro.
+This will ensure that the whites and colour balance suit the environment to make your content look its best.
 We love it on the iPad and it could well avoid that criticism that Samsung often faces of being slightly too saturated with colours on its phones.

 Both these displays look staggering.
 Vive la OLED révolution!